geraldo-reboucas/nvdbspeedlimit/README.md

 # Why can't you just give us a shapefile?
 How hard can it be?

-Not hard at all, probably less than 30 minutes from start to finish (grab the latest route application network data, convert into a shapefile and share it).
-But then the burden on keeping **your** system updated will be on NPRA, from now on and untill eternernity.
+Not hard at all, probably less than 30 minutes from start to finish (grab the latest route application network data, convert into a shapefile and share it). **But then the burden on keeping ***your*** system updated will be on NPRA**, from now on and untill eternernity.

 Your system means it is your responsibility to feed it freshly updates.
 We at NPRA will happily provide extensive guidance on how you can make that happen - with special emphasis on the "you make it happen" - part.
 To that end, the NPRA and the Norwegian Mapping Authorities strives to continuosly improve NVDB-related services (NVDB api) and data products, which are available for free under the [NLOD license](https://data.norge.no/nlod/en/).